> The IACBE's Quality Assurance Process

 Before we can talk about measuring, evaluating, and advancing academic quality in business and management education, we first have to define what we mean by "academic quality."
 More

-The IACBE's process of accreditation takes a Total Quality Management approach to quality assurance and advancement.
+The IACBE's process of accreditation takes a Quality Management Systems approach to quality assurance and advancement.
 More

 - Continuous Quality Improvement and the Deming Cycle

-The IACBE's process of quality assurance and advancement emphasizes continuous improvement based on the Deming Cycle of TQM.
+The IACBE's process of quality assurance and advancement emphasizes continuous improvement based on the Deming "Plan-Do-Check-Act" Cycle.
 More

 - Michael Porter and Operational Effectiveness

 The IACBE's quality assurance process also involves an evaluation of an academic business unit's "operational effectiveness" – a concept developed and examined by Michael Porter.
 More